motech-development/platform/README.md

 Reusable NPM packages used in our applications

+### API Gateway handler

+Utility to make working with API gateway lambda functions less of a pain

+Build the package by running `npm run build -- --scope=@motech-development/api-gateway-handler`\
+Test the package by running `npm test -- --scope=@motech-development/api-gateway-handler`

 ### Auth

 An Auth0 helper library for React

 Build the package by running `npm run build -- --scope=@motech-development/auth`\
 Test the package by running `npm test -- --scope=@motech-development/auth`

+### Axios hooks

+Axios hooks for React

+Build the package by running `npm run build -- --scope=@motech-development/axios-hooks`\
+Test the package by running `npm test -- --scope=@motech-development/axios-hooks`

 ### Breeze UI